vhfmag/site/src/bookmarks/2019-07-24-words-are-weapons.md

 >
 > The red pill is a toxic idea, but it is also a powerful one.
 It provides a new way to talk about how ideology shapes the world and extends an invitation to consider how the world could be radically different.

-Quem sabe a <abbr aria-described-by="dfn-pea" title="pessoa arrogante de exatas">PAE</abbr> possa ajudar:
+Mas quem sabe a pessoa de exatas possa ajudar:

 > A hint of where we may find this new political language recently appeared in the form of the White Collar Crime Risk Zones app from The New Inquiry.
 The app applies the same techniques used in predictive-policing algorithms—profoundly flawed technologies which tend to criminalize being a poor person of color—to white-collar crime.
 >
 > Seeing the business districts of Manhattan and San Francisco blaze red, with mugshots of suspects generated from LinkedIn profile photos of largely white professionals, makes its point in short order.
 It seems absurd—until you realize that it is exactly what happens in poor communities of color, with crushing consequences.
 What if police started frisking white guys in suits downtown?

+Novas mídias, novos formatos.
+Afinal, <q>o meio é a mensagem</q>.